Sharding tables in ClickHouse®

 table namedhits_v1

-, which will run on all cluster hosts:CREATE TABLE tutorial.hits_v1 ON CLUSTER '{cluster}' ( <table_structure> ) ENGINE = MergeTree() PARTITION BY toYYYYMM(EventDate) ORDER BY (CounterID, EventDate, intHash32(UserID)) SAMPLE BY intHash32(UserID) SETTINGS index_granularity = 8192
+that will reside on all the cluster's hosts:CREATE TABLE tutorial.hits_v1 ON CLUSTER '{cluster}' ( <table_structure> ) ENGINE = MergeTree() PARTITION BY toYYYYMM(EventDate) ORDER BY (CounterID, EventDate, intHash32(UserID)) SAMPLE BY intHash32(UserID) SETTINGS index_granularity = 8192

 -